1j01/jspaint/README.md

 ## Did you know?

+* You can drag the color box and tool box around if you grab them by the right place.
+  You can even drag them into a little window.
+  You can dock the window back to the side by double-clicking on it's titlebar.

+* In addition to the left-click foreground color and the right-click background color, there's also a third color you can access by holding <kbd>Ctrl</kbd> while you draw.
+  It starts out with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
+  The slightly fancy thing about this color is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.

 * These Tips and Tricks from [a tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in JS Paint if they have a checkmark: